-However, the contemporary or modern version of Surpeti is a compressed electronic device which is battery-powered.
-It has an integrated loudspeaker and the required electronics to produce the drone.
+With advances in digital technology, the electronic ones have evolved and produce sounds and character that are similar to that of a tambura.
+And these versions are referred to as ‘electronic tamburas’.
+These electronic Surpeti has an integrated loudspeaker and the required electronics to produce the drone.
 Almost all these electronic musical instruments allow fine tuning and adjustments.
-During a live concert, the sound of sruti box is fed via a microphone to the audio mixer.
-Rarely does one come across a sruti box which can be wired directly into the input of the mixer unit.
+During a live concert, the sound from the Surpeti is fed via a microphone to the audio mixer.
+Rarely does one come across a Surpeti which can be wired directly into the input of the mixer unit.